Aarthi0705/newsletter/README.md

 # newsletter
 Newsletter in Javascript
-Mailchimp and Hroku can be used for real time deployment of the app
+Mailchimp and Heroku can be used for real time deployment of the app